xpipe-io/xpipe/README.md

 - Easily connect to and access all kinds of remote connections in one place
 - Securely stores all information exclusively on your computer and encrypts all secret information.
 See the [security page](/SECURITY.md) for more information
-- Allows you to create specific login environments on any system to instantly jump into proper environment for every use case of yours
+- Allows you to create specific login environments on any system to instantly jump into a properly set up environment for every use case
 - Can create desktop shortcuts that automatically open remote connections in your terminal
 - Group all your connections into hierarchical categories